justice-ellis/trends-in-startups/README.md

-# Solution to the "Trends-in-Startups" project on Codeacademy
+# Solution to "Trends-in-Startups" project on Codeacademy